Shopify/quilt/packages/koa-shopify-auth/README.md

 #### `/auth`

 This route starts the oauth process.
-It expects a `?shop` parameter and will error out if none is present.
+It expects a `?shop` parameter and will error out if one is not present.
 To install it in a store just go to `/auth?shop=myStoreSubdomain`.

 ### `/auth/callback`